 The following table depicts the best coins for liquid staking with the highest staking rewards.
 Remember that

-- different platforms have varying fees, rules, and reward options and reward you based on the number of tokens you stake and the staking period.
+- Different platforms have varying fees, rules, and reward options, and rewards are awarded based on the number of tokens you stake and the staking period.
+Staking rewards change over time and with inflation.

 In the section following the table, we’ll go through the best platforms for crypto liquid staking.